For many businesses, CCTV is necessary to guarantee the security of premises and the safety of staff, visitors, and customers.

 4.Data Protection Impact Assessments

-Before actually setting up your CCTV cameras, you need to carry out a data protection impact assessment and you can find a template and written guidance for this on the UK government website.
+Before actually setting up your CCTV cameras, you need to carry out a data protection impact assessment and you can find a template and written guidance for this.

 This is a requirement for any processing of data considered ‘high risk’ to individual rights and that includes CCTV operation in public spaces.